Netherlands in the Eurovision Song Contest 2010: Background

-The Dutch national broadcaster, Televisie Radio Omroep Stichting (TROS), replaced the former broadcaster Nederlandse Omroep Stichting (NOS) in broadcasting the event within the Netherlands and organising the selection process for the nation's entry starting from 2010.
-The Netherlands has used various methods to select the Dutch entry in the past, such as the Nationaal Songfestival, a live televised national final to choose the performer, song or both to compete at Eurovision.
+As part of its duties as participating broadcaster, TROS organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+TROS replaced Nederlandse Omroep Stichting (NOS) in these duties in 2010.
+The Dutch broadcaster has used various methods to select its entry in the past, such as the Nationaal Songfestival, a live televised national final to choose the performer, song or both to compete at Eurovision.
 However, internal selections have also been held on occasion.
-In 2009, NOS has internally selected the Dutch artist for the contest, while Nationaal Songfestival was organised in order to select the song.
+In 2009, NOS has internally selected the performer, while Nationaal Songfestival was organised in order to select the song.
 For 2010, Nationaal Songfestival was continued to select the artist, while the song was selected through an internal selection beforehand.
 In November 2009, a poll involving 500 people conducted by Dutch private broadcaster RTL 4 revealed that 86% of those would agree to a possible withdrawal due to the poor results received in past contests.